| Getting Started - Accounting

 From here, you can export the invoices into

+your accounting software.
 You may process invoices as often as you like.
 These

 exported invoices are grouped together and assigned a unique ID, so it makes